 Self-love isn’t easy.
 But I promise you this: it—like you—is always worth it.

-[Featured Image: A photo of a person looking in a large mirror at their reflection.
-They have long dark hair and are wearing a yellow shirt.
+[Featured Image: A photo of a person looking in a large mirror at their reflection and smiling.
+They have light skin, long dark hair, and are wearing a yellow shirt.
 Behind them is a window.
-They are looking in the mirror and smiling.
-Source: pexels.com]
+Source: Pexels]